 Starting with Signature Travel Network

-The timing to start in her new role as MD at Signature was just right, according to Lisa.
-She has recently come off a nearly 18-month hiatus where she put her personal and family life first, spending time travelling and writing a novel that is still in progress.
+According to Lisa, the timing of starting in her new role as MD at Signature was just right.
+She has recently come off a nearly 18-month hiatus during which she put her personal and family life first, spending time travelling and writing a novel that is still in progress.

 “I feel like it was meant to be.
 I’m ready to step back into a role.
 I wanted to live near my family in rural Victoria, and I’m fortunate I made that decision, as my father unfortunately passed away suddenly two months ago, so my circumstances have changed.
 This opportunity came along at a time when I can now step back into a more significant role in the industry,” she says.

-The emotions are visibly still raw for Lisa during our interview, as she explains this latest chapter in her family life.
+Lisa’s emotions were visibly still raw during our interview as she explained this latest chapter in her family life.
 She feels a calling to be genuine as a travel industry leader.

 “I want to be authentic in our industry.
-I think there’s more and more people being authentic and sharing their stories and I think it’s important to see anyone in the industry being that way.
-People don’t know why I left Magellan Travel….a big part of that was because I wanted to be near my ageing father and my family, and now that’s changed and the opportunity is now here for me to step into a new challenge with a company whose values I feel really aligned with – and I’m really excited about that,” she says.
+I think more and more people are being authentic and sharing their stories, and I think it’s important to see anyone in the industry being that way.
+People don’t know why I left Magellan Travel….a big part of that was because I wanted to be near my ageing father and my family, and now that’s changed, and the opportunity is now here for me to step into a new challenge with a company whose values I feel really aligned with – and I’m really excited about that,” she says.

-Lisa has worked with Alex Sharpe, President and CEO of Signature Travel Network, and Kimberly Waters, VP, Member Acquisition & Engagement, previously as partners during her time at Magellan Travel.
+Lisa has previously worked with Alex Sharpe, President and CEO of Signature Travel Network, and Kimberly Waters, VP of Member Acquisition & Engagement, as partners during her time at Magellan Travel.

 “I know Alex and Kimberly and how they work and the type of people they are.
-I feel very aligned with them both and also their ethos that is Signature Travel.
-They’re so member focused and they’re like a family.
+I feel very aligned with them both, and also their ethos, which is Signature Travel.
+They’re so member-focused, and they’re like a family.
 That’s very appealing to me,” she says.

-The role affords Lisa flexibility to work from regional Victoria and she applauds companies being flexible for staff to balance their personal and professional priorities.
+The role affords Lisa the flexibility to work from regional Victoria, and she applauds companies for allowing staff to balance their personal and professional priorities.

 Timing and goals